-Award-winning actress Miranda Hart stars in Annie at the Piccadilly Theatre this year
+Award-winning actress, Miranda Hart, stars in Annie at the Piccadilly Theatre

 Set during The Great Depression, in ’30s New York, little orphan Annie is forced to live a life of misery and torment, along with the other girls at Miss Hannigan’s orphanage (It’s the Hard Knock Life).
 Her luck changes when she is chosen to spend Christmas at the residence of famous billionaire, Oliver Warbucks (I think I’m Gonna Like it Here).
 Meanwhile, spiteful Miss Hannigan has other ideas (Easy Street) and hatches a plan to spoil Annie’s search for her true family.